 Lead Generation for Property Management

-This is an example project I was responsible for that advanced a property management company's process.
+I was responsible for a project that dvanced a property management company's lead generation process.

 - Private project collecting rental postings across several websites

 - Automatic version of a process they already did manually

 - Identifies landlords and property management companies common to several properties